Working in the US

 - Tax rates: if you become a resident alien with a green card, you are usually subject to the same tax rates as US citizens and will need to declare all your income in a tax return.
 You can contact the Internal Revenue Service (IRS) for more information.
 Don't forget to check your UK tax and National Insurance position with HM Revenue & Customs (HMRC) to ensure that you are not losing any UK pension rights.

-The methods of application are much the same as in the UK.
+The methods of application and interview are much the same as in the UK.
 You may be required to fill out an application form for some positions, using the employer’s standard form.
 Alternatively, you apply with a CV, which is usually called a résumé in the US.
 A CV in the US is usually a longer document (three pages or more) and is commonly used for jobs in academia.
 Résumés should always be accompanied by a cover letter.
-For tips and more advice see applications and CV advice.
+Interviews may include some form of psychological/psychometric testing.
+Get more applications and CV advice.

 Unless you are already studying in the US or have secured work experience, you will need to apply for jobs before entering the country due to the strict visa requirements.
 If you have highly specialised skills and knowledge, you can try applying directly to companies in the US and request that they sponsor you for a visa.